This is Not a Sequel: Chapter 1

 His phone was facedown now, dark.
 He’d gone to sleep mid-scroll, the way some people fall asleep mid-apology.
 Not on purpose.
 Still effective.

-She could wake him.
 She had the right.
-She even had the evidence.
-She could go get the bottle and set it on the nightstand like a verdict.
+The evidence was in the fridge.
+She could set the bottle on the nightstand like a verdict.

 But she could already see how it would go.
 The blinked-at confusion.
 The defensive tone wrapped in concern.
 The careful voice that said, Are you okay? like it was a diagnosis.